Arsentau/NaN-FastAPI-PoC/README.md

 `python -m venv .venv --prompt fastapi`

+## Install dependencies
+Be sure you have the virtual environment active.
+If not in the root folder of the project execute:
+`source .venv/bin/activate`

+Once the virtual environment is activated run:
+`pip install -r requirements.txt`

 ## Add .env file
 In the root directory of the project create a `.env` file with the following fields:
 ```